sibelius-notes/sibelius-notes.github.io/markdown/1201md/music254.md

-CLASS CANCELED THIS THURS JAN 9!
+CLASS CANCELLED THIS THURS JAN 9!

+# Lec 2 - Jan 9
+As said last time, the class is cancelled.